NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/skills.md

 ## Skills Versioning

-Skill versioning is a mechanism that allows addition of new skills without affecting existing software running with an older skill profile.
+Skill versioning is a mechanism that allows the addition of new skills without affecting existing software running with an older skill profile.
 Versioning is mostly pertinent to the Display Libraries that visualize the skill profile for the version they were declared with.

 Here are simple steps to enable Skills Versioning in your application:
 1. When creating a skill, specify a target version (always last deployed version + 1)
-   - Version selection can be found on the top-right in the create/edit skills modal
+   - Version selection can be found on the top-right in the create/edit skills dialogued
 1. When initializing the display component, provide the latest target version for that instance.
    - [Vue.Js](/skills-client/#vue-js)
    - [React](/skills-client/#react)